Linux sed Command: How to Install It + Usage Examples

 sed Command Examples

 The sed command is commonly used for replacing text.
-It will search for a specified pattern in a file and change it with the desired string.
+This tool will search for the specified pattern in a file and change it with the desired string.

 sed ‘s/old_string/new_string/’ samplefile.txt

-For example, to substitute the word “images” with “photos” in the scenery.txt file, enter the following:
+Change the placeholders with the actual value.
+For example, this command substitutes the word “images” with “photos” in the scenery.txt file:

 sed ‘s/images/photos/’ scenery.txt

-How to Replace the nth Occurrence of a Pattern in a Line Using a sed Command
+Using sed to Replace the nth Occurrence of a Pattern in a Line

 sed ‘s/old_string/new_string/#’ samplefile.txt

-For example, to replace the first occurrence of the word “music” with “song” in a line inside the playlist.txt file, enter:
+Substitute the hash (#) symbol with the pattern’s sequence number.
+For example, this command replaces the first occurrence of the word “music” with “song” in a line inside the playlist.txt file:

 sed ‘s/music/song/1’ playlist.txt

-How to Replace All the Occurrences of the Pattern in a Line Using the sed Command
+Using sed to Replace All the Occurrences of the Pattern in a Line

 sed ‘s/old_string/new_string/g’ samplefile.txt

-For example, to replace all occurrences that contain “eagle” with “falcon” in a line inside animals.txt, run:
+For example, run the following to replace all occurrences that contain “eagle” with “falcon” in a line inside animals.txt:

 sed ‘s/eagle/falcon/g’ animals.txt

-How to Replace and Occurrence From nth to All Occurrences in a Line Using the sed Command
+Using sed to Replace an Occurrence From nth to All Occurrences in a Line

 sed ‘s/old_string/new_string/#g’ samplefile.txt

-For example, the command below replaces the word “pisces” with “aquarius” from the second, third, and fourth occurrences until the last occurrence in the astrology.txt file.
+For example, the command below replaces the word “pisces” with “aquarius” from the second occurrence until the last one in the astrology.txt file.

 sed ‘s/pisces/aquarius/2g’ astrology.txt

-How to Parenthesize the First Character of Each Word Using the sed Command
+Using sed to Parenthesize the First Character of Each Word

-Here’s the sed command example to print the first character of every word in parenthesis:
+To print the first character of every word in parenthesis, use the following script:

 For example, to display the first character of “An example of the sed command” in parenthesis, enter:

-How to Replace String on a Specific Line Number Using Sed Command
+Using sed to Replace the String on a Specific Line Number

 sed ‘#s/old_string/new_string/’ samplefile.txt

-For example, to substitute the word “cake” with “bread” in the second line of foods.txt, enter:
+For example, enter the following to substitute the word “cake” with “bread” in the second line of foods.txt:

-How to Duplicate the Replaced Line With /p Flag Using the sed Command
+Using sed to Duplicate the Replaced Line With the /p Flag

 sed ‘s/old_string/new_string/p’ samplefile.txt

-For example, to replace the word “phones” with “tablets” on the gadgets.txt file and duplicate the results on the terminal window, run:
+For example, run the following to replace “phones” with “tablets” in the gadgets.txt file and print the results:

 sed ‘s/phones/tablets/p’ gadgets.txt

-How to Replace String on a Range of Lines Using the sed Command
+Using sed to Replace the String of a Range of Lines

 sed '#,# s/old_string/new_string/' samplefile.txt